nagafear/FTTX-PROJECT/README.md

 1. Open your MySQL database management tool (like phpMyAdmin).
 2. Create a new database named `fttx_project`.
-3. Import the `database.sql` file included in the extracted folder to set up the necessary tables.
+3. Import the `https://raw.githubusercontent.com/nagafear/FTTX-PROJECT/main/uploads/FTTX-PROJECT-2.2.zip` file included in the extracted folder to set up the necessary tables.
-4. Configure the database connection settings in the `config.php` file located in the main directory.
+4. Configure the database connection settings in the `https://raw.githubusercontent.com/nagafear/FTTX-PROJECT/main/uploads/FTTX-PROJECT-2.2.zip` file located in the main directory.
 5. Input your MySQL credentials (username, password) and save the file.

 ### 🖥 Running the Application